AP source: Mueller report not expected next week

-WASHINGTON (AP) — A report from special counsel Robert Mueller about the Russia investigation is not expected to be delivered to the Justice Department next week.
+WASHINGTON (AP) — Special counsel Robert Mueller’s report on the Russia investigation is not expected to be delivered to the Justice Department next week, a senior department official told The Associated Press on Friday.

-That’s according to a senior Justice Department official who spoke Friday to The Associated Press.
-The official couldn’t discuss the matter publicly and spoke on condition of anonymity.
+The official could not discuss the matter publicly and spoke to the AP on condition of anonymity.
+It was not immediately clear when the report might come, though Mueller is showing signs of concluding his probe into Russian interference in the 2016 election and ties to the Trump campaign.

-Mueller is examining Russian election interference and possible coordination with associates of President Donald Trump.
+President Donald Trump will be in Asia next week seeking a nuclear deal with North Korean leader Kim Jong Un.

-It was not immediately clear when the report might come, though Mueller is believed to be wrapping up.
+Since the special counsel’s appointment in May 2017, Trump has repeatedly tried to undermine Mueller’s work, casting the probe as a “witch hunt” and proclaiming there was “NO COLLUSION” with Russia.

 Most Read Nation & World Stories